Jennifer J. Clark: Career

 In 2005, Clark joined the School of Public Policy at the Georgia Institute of Technology as an assistant professor.
 She was tenured and promoted to associate professor in 2011.
 While at Georgia Tech, she served as the founding Director of the Center for Urban Innovation, an interdisciplinary research center, from 2012 to 2019.

 From 2015 to 2018, Clark served as vice-chair, and later chair, of the Economic Geography Specialty Group of the Association of American Geographers (AAG).

-Clark teaches urban and regional economic development theory, analysis, practice, and research design and methods.
-She has provided expert testimony before the US Congress and policy advice and consulting to the OECD, the Canadian, UK, and US governments and serving on nongovernmental policy commissions and committees.
+In 2019, Clark was named Head of the City and Regional Planning Section at Ohio State University's Knowlton School of Architecture in the College of Engineering.
 Clark teaches urban and regional economic development, research design, and policy analysis.

 In September 2021, Clark was named visiting professor at the University of Stavanger's Business School and its Center for Innovation Research.